 Bill Gleason, second baseman for the 1916-17 Pirates.
 He played four years in the minors before getting a shot with the Pirates.
 He debuted in 1913 at 18 years old with Meridian of the Class-B Eastern Association, where he hit .240 with 28 extra-base hits in 108 games.
 In 1914, he played 18 games for Springfield of the Eastern Association, and another 55 games for Reading of the Class-B Tri-State League.
 He combined to hit .237 in 73 games.
 The next two years were spent playing in Lynn, Massachusetts, for a team that played in two different leagues.
 In 1915, Lynn was in the Class-B New England League.
 He batted just .220 with 17 extra-base hits in 120 games that season.
 The team moved to the Class-B Eastern League during the following season.
 Gleason was drafted by the Pirates on September 15, 1916, after he hit .271 in 124 games for Lynn.
 He played just one game over the last two weeks of the 1916 season for the Pirates and didn’t even start.
 On September 25, 1916, he came in to play the second half of the game at second base, replacing Paddy Siglin, who only played 23 games for the Pirates over parts of three seasons.
 Gleason went 0-for-2 at the plate and cleanly handled his only two plays in the field.
 In 1917, he was with the Pirates through the end of May, before being sent to Chattanooga of the Class-A Southern Association.
 On May 21st, the Pirates acquired infielder Jake Pitler from Chattanooga for Gleason and $3,750 in cash.
 Gleason hit .167/.255/.191 in 13 games for the Pirates, scoring three runs, but failing to drive in a run.
 He finished the year hitting .276 with 12 extra-base hits in 59 games for Chattanooga.

 After missing the 1918 season during WWI, Gleason returned to baseball in 1919, remaining in the minors for nearly all of the next 13 seasons.
 He had just one other trial in the majors, playing for the 1921 St Louis Browns.
 Gleason played nearly 2,000 minor league games and had over 2,000 hits during his 19 years down on the farm.
 He switched teams often after his time with the Pirates, playing for ten different minor league teams.
 In 1919-20, he returned to Chattanooga, where he hit .275 with 20 extra-base hits in 138 games in 1919, and .272 with 28 extra-base hits in 151 games in 1920.
 He played 26 games with the Browns to start the 1921 season, hitting .257/.329/.284 with six runs and eight RBIs through early June.
 The rest of the year was split between Tulsa of the Class-A Western League and Columbus of the Double-A American Association, which was the highest level of the minors at the time.
 He combined to hit .242 in 85 games, with 16 extra-base hits.
 Gleason remained in Columbus in 1922, hitting .246 in 137 games, with 30 extra-base hits.
-In 1923, he played with Memphis of the Southern Association, where he stayed through mid-1925.
+He played with Memphis of the Southern Association in 1923, where he stayed through mid-1925.
 That first year he hit .325, though he was limited to 25 games due to a broken leg.
-In 1924, he hit .280 in 143 games, with 28 doubles and ten triples.
+He hit .280 in 143 games during the 1924 season, finishing with 28 doubles and ten triples.
 He split 1925 between Memphis and New Haven of the Class-A Eastern League.
 He hit .181 in 55 games for Memphis, but his online stats for New Haven are wrong.
-He’s credit with 137 games played, even though he joined the team on June 23rd after they had already played 56 out of 154 games.
+He’s credit with 137 games played, even though he joined the team on June 23rd, after they had already played 56 out of 154 games.

-In 1926, Gleason hit .269 with 31 extra-base hits (25 doubles) in 150 games for New Haven.
+Gleason hit .269 in 1926, with 31 extra-base hits (25 doubles) in 150 games for New Haven.
 He moved to Albany of the Eastern League, where he stayed until mid-1929.
-In 1927, he batted .261 with 29 extra-base hits (26 doubles) in 151 games.
-In 1928, he hit .285 in 151 games, with 27 doubles and five triples.
+He batted .261 with 29 extra-base hits (26 doubles) in 151 games during the 1927 season.
+He hit .285 in 1928, with 27 doubles and five triples in 151 games.
 The 1929 season was split between Albany of Springfield of the Eastern League.
 He combined to hit .292 with 45 doubles in 138 games.
 Unfortunately, the rest of his career stats are either missing or have errors.
 He was with Springfield in 1930, toured the Eastern League with New Haven, Richmond and Allentown in 1931, and he came back to pro ball in 1934 with Springfield in the Class-B Northeastern League for his final pro action.